 This is beyond obvious, but I still have to say it: practice makes perfect.
-The more you type on the computer, the more acclimated you will be with the keyboard.
+The more essay writer types on the computer, the more acclimated he or she will be with the keyboard.
 When I first started writing online, it would take me a full hour to type up a 500-word article.
 Now I can whip up one of them in 10 minutes, including research time.
 It all comes down to using the computer frequently enough for your brain to get the hang of what it needs to be doing.

 You can take typing courses to improve your skills, depending on how dedicated you are to learning.
 I used to play “fun” typing games that would teach while they entertained.
 There are tons of free ones online that you can check out, or you could buy a CD-ROM at an office supply store for this.
 You know how you learn, so all you need to do is find a solution that is going to work out for you.

 This one mainly applies to women out there, but it could impact some men as well.
-If you have short nails, you will have more control over the keyboard.
+If essay writers have short nails, he/she will have more control over the keyboard.
 I seem to get more typos when mine grow out because the nails will touch certain keys while my fingertips touch others.
 Then I end up with sentences that look like this: I case typer sat al;.
 No one wants that.

 If you have really long nails, just take them down a notch.
 If you have no nails at all, you may actually want to grow them out slightly so you have something significant to hit the keys.
 Your nail length may not impact a whole lot in the long run, but it could cause minor issues with timing, which you need to take into consideration.